jarvis-1805/OPERATING-SYSTEM/README.md

 11. Write a program to implement SRJF scheduling algorithm.

-12. Write a program to calculate sum of nnumbers using thread library.
+12. Write a program to calculate sum of n numbers using thread library.

 13. Write a program to implement first-fit, best-fit and worst-fit allocation strategies.